basilhussain/wch-web-isp/README.md

 This is a serial ISP flashing tool for WCH RISC-V microcontrollers that runs in a web browser.
 Entirely self-contained, with no additional software, libraries, or drivers required.

-Written in JavaScript, it uses the [Web Serial](https://developer.mozilla.org/en-US/docs/Web/API/SerialPort) browser API, and so requires support for this feature by the browser.
+It uses the JavaScript [Web Serial](https://developer.mozilla.org/en-US/docs/Web/API/SerialPort) browser API, and so requires support for this feature by the browser.
 At time of writing, only the following browsers feature support for the Web Serial API: Chrome version 89+, Edge version 89+, Opera version 76+.
 This tool does not work in FireFox and Safari, due to lack of support for the API.

 > **You can find a hosted version of this tool on my website, at: [https://www.stasisleak.uk/wchisp/](https://www.stasisleak.uk/wchisp/).**